ikmb/esga/README.md

 6. [Troubleshooting](docs/troubleshooting.md)
 7. [What's next](docs/whatsnext.md)

+### Why ESGA?

+ESGAs' implementation was motivated by our need for a "fully contained" annotation solution that uses current programming paradigms and structures to rapidly annotate a metazoan genome.
+For us, this means: modular, open code as well as support for a range of popular schedulers to translate the workflow to a compute farm.
+In addition, we wanted to support input data that is missing from some other available solutions - including raw RNAseq reads and related genomes/annotations to lift-over annotations from other model systems.
+Finally, we wanted all of this to be usable without having to go through lengthy (and often rather painful) installation procedures for a host of software tools.
+ESGA uses a small number of docker containers to deliver all the required dependencies.

+All you need to do is write a small config file and provide singularity/docker support on your cluster.
+Done.

 ### Credits

 This pipeline was written by Dr. Montserrat Torres ([MontseTor](https://github.com/MontseTor)) and Dr. Marc Höppner ([marchoeppner](https://github.com/marchoeppner)) at [IKMB](http://www.ikmb.uni-kiel.de).